Photogrammetry

 Heritage at risk & HEAG317

-Document important and at-risk sites for repair, review, or simply as a lasting digital record.
+Document listed and at-risk sites for repair, review, or simply as a lasting digital record.

 Produced with reference to Historic England's HEAG317, the specification for metric survey of cultural heritage, so you hold accurate, scaled geometry of the building as it stands today.